Marjorie Merriweather Post: Marriages

-Via his second marriage, Edward Bennett Close would later become the paternal grandfather of actress Glenn Close.
+Via his second marriage, Edward Bennett Close would become the paternal grandfather of actress Glenn Close.

 Edward Francis Hutton: Post was married for a second time, in 1920, to financier Edward Francis Hutton.
 In 1923, he became the chairman of the board of the Postum Cereal Company.
 Together they developed a larger variety of food products, including Birdseye Frozen Foods.
 The company became the General Foods Corporation in 1929.
 Post and Hutton divorced in 1935.
 They had one daughter: